 - Oryx Petroleum has a 65% participating and working interest in, and is the operator of, the Hawler license area.

-- In 2014 additional wells were spudded and tested to further appraise the reservoirs and to increase wellhead production capacity.
+- In 2014, wells were spudded and tested to appraise the reservoirs, commence production (June 2014) and increase wellhead production capacity.
 A 3D seismic data acquisition campaign covering a portion of the license area was also completed in 2014 to provide additional information to further refine development plans.